markvaaz/nova/terms-of-service.md

-# Terms of Service – Standard Bot
+# Terms of Service – Nova

 **Last Updated:** April 20, 2025

-By using **Standard Bot** on Discord, you agree to the following terms of service:
+By using **Nova** on Discord, you agree to the following terms of service:

 ## 1. General Use
-- Standard Bot is provided "as is", with no guarantees of uptime, performance, or technical support.
+- Nova is provided "as is", with no guarantees of uptime, performance, or technical support.
 - You agree to use the bot responsibly and in accordance with Discord's Terms of Service.

 ## 2. Data Collection